-Measurable MoDOT will report approximately how many / bridges are Goal 4a flushed/cleaned in a reporting cycle.
+Measurable MoDOT will report approximately how many v bridges are Goal 3a flushed/cleaned in a reporting cycle.
 Purpose Statement Tracking the number of bridges washed provides a better understanding of the potential discharges and brings heightened awareness to the operation.
 Intended Outcome The intended outcome is to report the number of bridges being washed in a reporting cycle.
 This measure will be evaluated on an annual basis with an intended target average of not more than 7220 bridges per year over the term of the permit cycle.
-Annual Performance How many bridges were flushed or cleaned in the reporting cycle?
-5,389 Progress Satisfied: Yes:⊠ No:□ Explanation MoDOT's bridge washing program provides an environmental service by collecting winter operation materials that remain on the structures before runoff can carry them into surface waters.
+Annual Performance How many br Progress Satisfied: Yes: No: